Centre for Research in Engineering and Materials Education

 Mechanical Workshop

-The School of Engineering and Material Science has a purpose built, fully equipped mechanical workshop where students and academics can come and have their parts manufactured for both research and projects relating to their field of interest.
-It contains both manual and CAD/CAM controlled milling and turning machines for high-speed production of complex parts in a variety of materials.
-Also available is a state-of-the-art FDM 3D printer for rapid prototyping in a broad range of thermoplastics.
-Designs and ideas can be realised by apprentice trained mechanical technicians with years of experience in a variety of engineering backgrounds.
+The purpose-built, fully equipped mechanical workshop manufactures parts for research projects in the Centre.
+The workshop contains both manual and CAD/CAM controlled milling and turning machines for high-speed production of complex components using a variety of materials.
+A state-of-the-art FDM 3D printer enables rapid prototyping in a broad range of thermoplastics

 Read more »